Highlights and publications

 First international citizen science project at TU Wien: OPUSH

-The Open Urban Sustainability (OPUSH) project aims to build capacity for the urban sustainability transformation, social innovation and co-creation in four European cities, by making knowledge on sustainable development and transformative action more visible and traceable, and empowering local communities by granting access to and interaction with open knowledge ecosystems.
+The project Open Urban Sustainability Hubs, opens an external URL in a new window (OPUSH) aims to build capacity for the urban sustainability transformation, social innovation and co-creation in four European cities, by making knowledge on sustainable development and transformative action more visible and traceable, and empowering local communities by granting access to and interaction with open knowledge ecosystems.
 Communication between libraries, museums, urban planning, citizens and local initiatives is intensified strategically and operatively.
 Thereby, OPUSH enhances the role and capacity of libraries within Open Science and through Citizen Science as a driver of sustainable development.
 The project contributes to achieving the UN SDGs, opens an external URL in a new window 4, 11 and 16.
 OPUSH was submitted to the JPI Urban Europe Call ERA-NET Cofund Urban Transformation Capacities (ENUTC) by Christian Peer of the future.lab as Principal Investigator and TU Wien Bibliothek together with partners from Barcelona, Delft, Tallinn and Vienna, and was among the 16 projects selected out of 152 applications.
 Here you will find a short project description of OPUSH, opens an external URL in a new window.
 The project started on 01 April 2022 and will run for three years.

 Successful workshop „Key Performance Indicators” of the Austrian EOSC Initiative